BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 May we ALL carry the spirit of Christmas in our hearts all throughout the year by remembering the REAL reason for the season.

-BLOGMAS 2021 ~ DAY 21 ~ WRAPPING IDEAS
+BLOGMAS 2022 ~ DAY 22 ~ WRAPPING IDEAS

 I wrapped as I went this year and boy did that make things easier than facing a large pill of gifts to wrap all at one time!
 I also went pretty simply with color coordinated papers, matching ribbons, cute little tags or their favorite character ornaments and colored twines.
+For the munchkins I always have some fun ornament style tags made.

-BLOGMAS 2021 ~ DAY 20 ~ FAVORITE FAMILY TRADITIONS
+BLOGMAS 2022 ~ DAY 20 ~ FAVORITE FAMILY TRADITIONS

 This has always been a really hard category for me.
 I LOVE Christmas!
 There is nothing about this season I don’t like short of maybe crowds of rude people and Black Friday.

 If I had to pick just one tradition though, it would be putting up the tree as a family while eating leftover turkey (from Thanksgiving) sandwiches.
 When I was a kid we usually put our tree up the day after Thanksgiving and leave it until Kings Day, the Epiphany on January 6th.
-Hubby and I still do that and for that reason we like to go cut our own tree so it’s fresh and lasts the entire time.
-I use an apple cider/sugar mix that keeps the sap from forming on the cut area and keep the water cool and full.

-When I was a kid we did a BIG family get together with a buffet of food and opening our family presents on Christmas Eve.
+When I was a kid we did a BIG family get together with a HUGE buffet of fun food and we opened our family presents on Christmas Eve.
 I just saw a few of my cousins recently and we were reminiscing about some of those holidays and LOL how horrible our wardrobes were back then.
+Thankfully, I’m not in the bottom picture because I remember what I was wearing!
+But I love my brother’s plaid pants and Monica’s floral blouse.
+If you don’t hear from me for a few days I’m SURE it’s because one them found me after seeing that I posted this picture LOL 😀My mom recently retired that tablecloth finally!
+I never did like it so that made me very happy!

-Then on Christmas Day we would do Christmas morning and “Santa” with just the immediate family followed by a BIG turkey with all the trimmings including my dad’s stuffing and giblet gravy with ALL the family as well as extended family, which included crazy Aunt Louise and Uncle Herb.
+Then on Christmas Day we would do Christmas morning and “Santa” with just the immediate family followed by a BIG turkey dinner with all the trimmings including my dad’s stuffing and giblet gravy with ALL the family as well as extended family, which included crazy Aunt Louise and Uncle Herb.
 I replicated dad’s stuffing recipe a few years ago (Oatnut Sourdough Herb Dressing) and that is now a MUST TRADITION for the Christmas meal no matter what the protein is.

-BLOGMAS 2021 ~ DAY 19 ~ STORIES & INSPIRATIONS
+BLOGMAS 2022 ~ DAY 19 ~ STORIES & INSPIRATIONS

 BEFORE I get to my normal more solemn stories and inspirations I wanted to share this story that made me laugh and then laugh some more!
 I found this on facebook so don’t know where it actually originated.